nate-browne/nate-browne/README.md

 programming languages, and computer networks.
 <br/>

 Another interest of mine are spoken languages.
-Linguistics and accent study have always fascinated me, and I hope one day to go from bilingual to trilingual in the above languages.
+Linguistics and accent study have always fascinated me, and I hope one day to go from bilingually competent in english and español and learning 中文 to trilingually fluent in the above languages.
+Not sure if either of those terms are official, but I'm sticking with em ¯\\\_(ツ)_/¯
 <br/>

 Check out my <a href="https://nate-browne.github.io/innermachinations"